matrix-org/synapse/docs/workers.md

 ##### The `presence` stream

-The following endpoints should be routed directly to the worker configured as stream writers for the `presence` stream:
+The following endpoints should be routed directly to the worker configured as the stream writer for the `presence` stream:

     ^/_matrix/client/(api/v1|r0|v3|unstable)/presence/